 EFT tapping is used to take the emotional intensity out of a past memory.
 What you are left with is to be able to recall your most traumatic and stressful memories without triggering any emotional distress.

 Anxiety, fears, chronic pain, childhood trauma, limiting beliefs, procrastination, weight issues and blocks to success, are just some of the areas where EFT can be applied.

 Positive EFT works well on its own or as an addition to traditional EFT as it helps you to harness a positive energetic state, putting you in charge of how you wish to feel and the kind of day you wish to have.
 And it’s simple and quick to use at home.

-her response Holistic or Spiritual Life Coaching
+Holistic or Spiritual Life Coaching

 Holistic Life Coaches draw on a wide range of healing and therapeutic methods that can improve your quality of life in the key areas of relationship, social life, financial abundance, career, physical health and spiritual life.

 Basic life coaching skills of helping you to identify your goals and make realistic plans to achieve them are used together with therapies such as Theta Healing, NLP or EFT to change any limiting beliefs stopping you from achieving your goals.